zolppy/pet-shop/README.md

 php database/scripts/reset.php
 ```

-You can also recreate database or run migrations separately instead.
+You can instead recreate database or run migrations separately if you want.

 To recrate run: